The history of my eyebrows goes like this:

 And then: “Never shape your own eyebrows!
 Only let a pro do it!”

 Now, I don’t really buy into the “only let a pro do it” mentality in life [read: I want to become the pro to do it] so I decided to shape my own eyebrows.
 You would think this is an easy thing.
 But, it’s not.
 So, that is why they tell you to only let a pro do it.
-So.
-Disclaimer.
-If done wrong, shaping your own eyebrows can cause you to look like this:

 This is the photo history of my eyebrows: